-- A Pizza Mart – directly across the street from Town Hall, this reliable, straightforward pizza place is the most convenient meal you’ll find.
-It does gets busy and service can be slow so get there early if it’s your plan.
+- A Pizza Mart – directly across the street from Town Hall, this reliable, straightforward pizza place with a full bar is the most convenient meal you’ll find.
+It does get busy and service can be slow so get there early if it’s your plan.

 - Pho Saigon – Decent pho and Vietnamese fare.
 3 blocks away.